Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 Change may take time—some people can recognize and reframe their thoughts about mental health stigma easily, while others may struggle at first.
 Try to support them without pressuring them.
 Let them know you're there when they need you, whether they choose to try therapy or not.

-Myths and misinformation about mental health challenges and mental illness treatment can fuel issues of stigmatization.
+Myths and misinformation about mental health challenges and mental illness treatment may fuel issues of stigmatization.
 Common false beliefs that might cultivate stigma include, but aren’t limited to:

 - Therapy is only for people with severe mental illnesses

-- Mental health issues are a sign of weakness
+- Mental illness is a sign of weakness

-- People struggling with mental health issues can "get over it"
+- People struggling with mental illness can "get over it"

 - People with mental illness can't recover